Charles Joughin: Later life

-After moving back to New Jersey, he remarried to Mrs. Annie Eleanor (Ripley) Howarth Coll (born 29 December 1870), a native of Leeds, who had first come to the United States in 1888.
+After moving back to New Jersey, he married Mrs. Annie Eleanor (Ripley) Howarth Coll (born 29 December 1870), a native of Leeds, who had first emigrated to the United States in 1888.
 Annie was a widow twice over and had a daughter, Rose (born 1891), who later married Henry Stoehr.

 Annie's death in 1943 was a great loss from which he never recovered.
 Twelve years later, Joughin was invited to describe his experiences in a chapter of Walter Lord's book, A Night to Remember.

 Soon afterwards, his health rapidly declined.
 He died in a Paterson hospital on 9 December 1956 at the age of 78, after two weeks with pneumonia, and was buried alongside his wife in the Cedar Lawn Cemetery, in Paterson, New Jersey.